hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_cache_rule.html.markdown

 ---

-# azurerm_container_registry
+# azurerm_container_registry_cache_rule

-Manages an Azure Container Registry.
+Manages an Azure Container Registry Cache Rule.

 ~> **Note:** All arguments including the access key will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).